Retirement Planning in Singapore: A Starter Guide for Confused Millennials and Gen Zs

 • Want more information on and control over your payouts

-… Then it’s a very good idea to diversify your retirement portfolio.
+…then it’s a very good idea to diversify your retirement portfolio.

-You simply pay premiums ($X) while you’re working in exchange for receiving an income ($Y) during your retirement years.
+You simply pay regular premiums while you’re working in exchange for receiving an income during your retirement years.
 The plan may or may not have an insurance component built in.
 Do take the time to understand what you’re getting into, because if you thought that CPF LIFE was confusing… oh boy, you’re not gonna enjoy reading insurance policy documents.

-In my opinion, which actual investment vehicle you choose doesn’t matter all that much… as long as you’re doing SOMETHING.
+In my opinion, which actual investment vehicle you choose doesn’t matter all that much… as long as you’re doing something.
 Pick what you understand and feel comfortable with, and start in that direction.

 Of course, your retirement investment plan is for the long term, so please don’t try and bank on less predictable instruments, like forex or cryptocurrency speculation.

-You may also want to consider opening a Supplementary Retirement Scheme account and using it for your investments.
+You may also want to consider opening a Supplementary Retirement Scheme (SRS) account and using it for your investments.

 Back to top